 Stateful applications are applications with memory of the past.
 Kubernetes has achieved wide adoption for deploying stateless applications.
 Kubernetes also provides a rich set of features for running stateful applications.
 Adoption of Kubernetes for stateful applications is growing and so is the list of stateful workloads that are supported by Kubernetes.
-In this Lab you will deploy a stateful application in a Kubernetes cluster to understand how Kubernetes supports stateful applications.
+In this lab, you will deploy a stateful application in a Kubernetes cluster to understand how Kubernetes supports stateful applications.

-Upon completion of this Lab you will be able to:
+Upon completion of this lab you will be able to:

 You should be familiar with:

-Logan has been involved in software development and research for over eleven years, including six years in the cloud.
-He is an AWS Certified DevOps Engineer - Professional, MCSE: Cloud Platform and Infrastructure, and Certified Kubernetes Administrator (CKA).
+Logan has been involved in software development and research since 2007 and has been in the cloud since 2012.
+He is an AWS Certified DevOps Engineer - Professional, AWS Certified Solutions Architect - Professional, Microsoft Certified Azure Solutions Architect Expert, MCSE: Cloud Platform and Infrastructure, Google Cloud Certified Associate Cloud Engineer, Certified Kubernetes Security Specialist (CKS), Certified Kubernetes Administrator (CKA), Certified Kubernetes Application Developer (CKAD), and Certified OpenStack Administrator (COA).
 He earned his Ph.D. studying design automation and enjoys all things tech.